taijeronv/taijeronv_info/content/home/experience.md

   location = "Odesa, Ukraine"
   date_start = "2013-08-15"
   date_end = "2014-09-25"
+  description = """
-  description = """I developed a curriculum based on small unit NATO operations for 3rd and 4th year cadets.
-I also developed a block of instruction for the February 2014 Captains Advanced Course which I also taught."""
+  I developed a curriculum based on small unit NATO operations for 3rd and 4th year cadets that furthered their understanding of how a NATO infantry platoon operates."""

    [[experience]]
   title = "Police Mentor"